livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 <p>
  <p>

  The cell-type summaries avaliable in the cell_plots/ directory describe how the cell-types differ between _C. elegans_ and _C. briggsae_ using a variety of summary statistics.
+The data underlying the cell-types data is avaliable in cell_data.txt for the terminal cell-types.
 The description of what is included in these summaries are below with an example plot for the ASG neuron:

  <p align="center">
   <img width="800" src=/Example_Images/ExampleASGNeuron.png>